akka/alpakka-kafka/README.md

   .run()
 ```
 #### Cleaning up
-If you want to manually stop a publisher or a subscriber, you can just kill the actor using `context.stop()` or a
+If you want to manually stop a publisher or a subscriber, you have to send an appropriate message to the underlying
-`PoisonPill`.
-Underlying Kafka resources will be cleaned up.
+actor. `KafkaActorPublisher` must receive a `ActorPublisherMessage.Cancel`, where `KafkaActorSubscriber` must receive
+a `ActorSubscriberMessage.OnComplete`.

 #### Manual Commit (version 0.8 and above)
 Current version supports manual commit only when committing to Zookeeper.
 Support for Committing to Kafka-based storage is